Homemade Caramel Apples Recipe

 Step 3: Cool to Dipping Temperature

-1. Remove the pan from heat immediately when the thermometer reads 240°F.
+1. Remove the pan from the heat as soon as it reaches the adjusted target temperature.

 Step 4: Dip the Apples